Parmer County License Hearing Guide

 Possible Outcomes

-• Suspension upheld: If the DPS presents sufficient evidence and you are unable to successfully challenge their case, your license suspension will be upheld.
+• Suspension upheld: If the DPS proves its case, your license suspension will be upheld.

-• Suspension overturned: If you successfully challenge the DPS's case and demonstrate that they do not have sufficient evidence to suspend your license, the suspension will be overturned, and your driving privileges will be restored.
+• Suspension overturned: If the DPS fails to prove its case, the suspension will be overturned, and your license will be reinstated.

-• Restricted/hardship license granted: Even if your suspension is upheld, you may be eligible for a restricted or hardship license (see below) that allows you to drive for essential purposes.
+• Restricted/hardship license granted: In some cases, you may be eligible for a restricted or hardship license, allowing you to drive for essential purposes, such as work, school, or medical appointments.

 Hardship/Restricted License in Texas

-• What you can drive for (work, school, medical): An occupational license typically allows you to drive only for specific purposes, such as commuting to and from work, attending school, and going to medical appointments.
+• What you can drive for: An occupational license typically allows you to drive for:

-• Costs and application process: The application process for an occupational license involves filing a petition with the court and providing supporting documentation.
-There are court costs associated with the application.
-A DUI attorney can assist you with this process.
+• Costs and application process: The application process for an occupational license involves filing a petition with the court and providing documentation to support your need to drive.
+There are also court costs and fees associated with the application.

-• IID requirement: In some cases, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.
+• IID requirement: Depending on the circumstances of your case, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of receiving an occupational license.

 Getting Your License Back

-Once your suspension period has ended, you will need to take steps to reinstate your driving privileges.
+After your license suspension period ends, you will need to take steps to reinstate your driving privileges.

 After Criminal Case Concludes

-• Reinstatement requirements: To reinstate your license after a DUI suspension in Texas, you will typically need to:
+• Reinstatement requirements: To reinstate your license, you will typically need to:

 • Pay a reinstatement fee to the Texas DPS.